urho3d/urho3d/Readme.txt

 Note that the native code is built by default for armeabi-v7a ABI.
 To make your program compatible also with old Android devices, build also an armeabi version by executing the CMake batch file again with the parameter -DANDROID_ABI=armeabi added, then execute make again in the build directory.
+See "Build options" for all the possible values

 You can also build and deploy using Eclipse IDE with ADT plugin.
 To do that, after setting the ANDROID_NDK environment variable then run cmake_eclipse.sh.